-If Your Medical Information Becomes A Moneymaker, Could You Could Get A Cut?
+If Your Medical Information Becomes A Moneymaker, Could You Get A Cut?

 "The answer is absolutely yes," he says, "I want my body parts to be used to help others."

-Would he have also expected a financial cut, if this material gets developed by a profit-making company?
+Would he also have expected a financial cut if this material gets developed by a profit-making company?
 He laughs.
 "Yes, I've always wondered how much that testicle was really worth."

 Right now that is a laughable question, because patients don't see a share of the billions of dollars made off information like this.
 But does it have to be that way?